On the rate of generic Gorenstein $K$-algebras: The graded Poincar e series of a compressed Gorenstein -algebra

-\begin{definition} A standard graded $K$-algebra $A$ is said to be Golod in the graded sense if equality holds in (\ref{eqGolod}). \end{definition} \begin{remark} Since $\beta_i^A(K) = \beta_i^{A_\m}(A_\m/\m A_\m)$ for all $i$, and because one always has a point-wise inequality between graded Betti numbers in (\ref{eqGolod}), it turns out that $A$ is Golod in the graded sense if and only if $A_\m$ is a Golod local ring. \end{remark}
+\begin{definition} A standard graded $K$-algebra $A$ is said to be Golod in the graded sense if equality holds in (\ref{eqGolod}). \end{definition} \begin{remark} Since for total Betti numbers one has $\beta_i^A(K) = \beta_i^{A_\m}(A_\m/\m A_\m)$ for all $i$, and because one always has a point-wise inequality between graded Betti numbers in (\ref{eqGolod}), it turns out that $A$ is Golod in the graded sense if and only if $A_\m$ is a Golod local ring. \end{remark}

-With the aim of bounding $t^i_A(K)$ for every $i>0$, the goal of this section is to compute the graded Poincar\'e series of $K = A/\m$ for any Artinian compressed Gorenstein algebra $A$.
+With the aim of bounding $t_i^A(K)$ for every $i>0$, the goal of this section is to compute the graded Poincar\'e series of $K = A/\m$ for any Artinian compressed Gorenstein algebra $A$.